yafp/ttth/README.md

 ## discussion
 * Github: using the issue function
 * Discord: Click [here](https://discord.gg/xHmUNBf)
 * Riot: Click [here](https://riot.im/app/#/room/#ttth:matrix.org) to join the public #ttth riot.im room available on matrix.org.

-## build
-Building ttth yourself is pretty easy.
-Please see the [building instructions](docs/BUILD.md) for more details.

-## contributing
-Please see the [contributing informations](docs/CONTRIBUTING.md) for more details.
-A list of all contributors can be found [here](docs/CONTRIBUTORS.md).

 ## license